npgsql/doc/conceptual/Npgsql/security.md

 To provide a password for a client certificate, set either the `SSL Password` (6.0 and higher) or `Client Certificate Key` (5.0 and lower) connection string parameter.

-Finally, you can call <xref:NpgsqlDataSourceBuilder.UseClientCertificate?displayProperty=nameWithType>, <xref:NpgsqlDataSourceBuilder.UseClientCertificates> or <xref:NpgsqlDataSourceBuilder.UseClientCertificatesUseClientCertificatesCallback> to programmatically provide a certificate, multiple certificates or a callback which returns certificates (this works like on the underlying .NET [`SslStream`](https://docs.microsoft.com/dotnet/api/system.net.security.sslstream.-ctor#System_Net_Security_SslStream__ctor_System_IO_Stream_System_Boolean_System_Net_Security_RemoteCertificateValidationCallback_System_Net_Security_LocalCertificateSelectionCallback_)).
+Finally, you can call <xref:Npgsql.NpgsqlDataSourceBuilder.UseClientCertificate?displayProperty=nameWithType>, <xref:Npgsql.NpgsqlDataSourceBuilder.UseClientCertificates> or <xref:Npgsql.NpgsqlDataSourceBuilder.UseClientCertificatesUseClientCertificatesCallback> to programmatically provide a certificate, multiple certificates or a callback which returns certificates (this works like on the underlying .NET [`SslStream`](https://docs.microsoft.com/dotnet/api/system.net.security.sslstream.-ctor#System_Net_Security_SslStream__ctor_System_IO_Stream_System_Boolean_System_Net_Security_RemoteCertificateValidationCallback_System_Net_Security_LocalCertificateSelectionCallback_)).

 > [!NOTE]
 > Npgsql supports .PFX and .PEM certificates starting with 6.0.
 Previously, only .PFX certificates were supported.